Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

 - Add a sump to act as a nitrate filter.

 Adding a refugium with some porous rocks and a grow light for algae can be one of the best long-term methods for keeping nitrate at bay.

-- Keep messy fish in larger volumes of water.
+- Keep messy animals in larger volumes of water.

 There are some species of fish that are notoriously messy.

-These include Goldfish, Oscars, Eel-like fish, plecos and more.0
+These include Goldfish, Oscars, Eel-like fish, plecos, and more.

-These fish produce more waste per body mass than most other aquatic pets.
+These animals produce more waste per body mass than most other aquatic pets.

 Keeping them in larger tanks will make it easier for you to dilute the nitrate pollution in time.

 Lowering the nitrates in the aquarium is often overlooked and people often take action when there already are signs of poisoning.

 This may not yield the best results, however, doing your research and acting quickly is key.